-Line Your Cookie Sheets with Parchment Paper.
+- Line your cookie sheets with parchment paper.
 This way, the cookies won’t stick to the sheet and there’s less mess for you to worry about post-baking.
 (If you don’t have any, spraying with cooking spray works fine.)

-Use a Cookie Scoop to Get Uniform Cookies.
-Yes, you can use tablespoons (as mentioned in the recipe), but they’re not very accurate measuring tools and won’t give you even mounds of cookie dough.
+- Use a cookie scoop for uniform cookies.
+Yes, you can use tablespoons (as mentioned in the recipe), but they’re not very accurate measuring tools.
+They won’t give you even mounds of cookie dough, either.
 A cookie scoop makes for easier—and uniform—glopping.

-Periodically Check on Your Cookies When Baking.
+- Keep an eye on the baking process.
 Cookies are smaller than cakes or pies, so they actually bake pretty fast.
-I recommend giving them 8-10 minutes when baking at 350 degrees F. But make sure to check in after seven or eight minutes.
+I recommend giving them 8-12 minutes when baking at 350 degrees.
+But make sure to check in after 7 or 8 minutes.

-Never Plop Cookie Dough on Hot Cookie Sheets.
-If you’re baking in batches, wait for the cookie sheets to cool to room temperature before placing another batch of cookie dough balls on them.
+- Never add cookie dough to hot cookie sheets.
+If you’re baking in batches, wait for the cookie sheets to cool to room temperature before placing another batch of cookie dough on them.
 Otherwise, your cookies will spread and puddle.

 - Don’t leave out either sugar.
 Brown sugar gives the cookies a chewier texture and an almost caramel-like flavor.
 Caster sugar or granulated sugar, on the other hand, is what gives the cookie its sweet and crispy edge.
 If you leave out either one, you’ll lose part of what makes this recipe great.

-Important: you do not need to press the lumps of dough down before baking.
-In fact, I would advise against that!
-They will naturally flatten and fall into shape when baked.
+- Don’t press the dough before baking.
+The cookies will naturally flatten and fall into shape when baked.

-Want more flavor?
+- Add sea salt for more flavor.
 Sprinkle your cookies with a light dusting of sea salt when they’re fresh out of the oven for a fun contrast.

 Can I Freeze White Chocolate Chip Cookies?